-You’ll pay about $20,300 in tuition and fees for ArcLabs’ welding programs, with a total cost of attendance around $40,054 when off‑campus living expenses (about $18,454) are included.
-All program fees are bundled in tuition, and program lengths range from 70‑hour seminars to 1,300‑hour Master Welder training.
+You’ll pay about $22,500 in tuition and fees for ArcLabs’ welding programs, with a total cost of attendance around $40,954 when off-campus living expenses (about $18,454) are included.
+All program fees are mostly bundled in tuition, and program lengths range from 70-hour seminars to 1,300-hour Master Welder training.
 Average financial aid is $5,278, and career services support placement.
 Keep going and you’ll get details on budgeting, aid options, and job outcomes.

 Total Cost of Attendance and What It Covers

-The total cost of attendance is $40,054, which combines tuition, fees, and living costs.
-In a clear cost breakdown, tuition and fees for the Welding Technology/Welder program are $20,300; off-campus living costs are estimated at $18,454.
+The total cost of attendance is $40,954.
+That includes tuition and fees of $22,500 for the Welding Technology/Welder program plus estimated off-campus living costs of $18,454.

 Financial aid reduces that burden — students receive an average of $5,278 — so your net cost will depend on aid eligibility.

-When you do a program comparison, note there are no additional program-specific costs listed for welding.
-Remember individual circumstances, like housing choices, can raise or lower your actual expense.
+When you compare programs, note there are no major add-ons beyond optional tool kits.
+Individual choices like housing can still raise or lower your actual expense.

 Tuition, Fees, and Program Options

-For program comparison, consider hours and depth—Advanced Welder is 900 hours, Master Welder 1,300 hours, and Specialty Seminars are 70 hours.
-You’ll use those measures to match time commitment with career goals.
+For program comparison, focus on hours and depth—Advanced Welder is 900 hours, Master Welder 1,300 hours, and Specialty Seminars are 70 hours.
+You can match the time commitment to your career goals.

 - Compare training length to your timeline: 900 vs. 1,300 vs. 70 hours.

-- Factor included fees: single tuition number reduces surprises.
+- Factor included fees: one main tuition number reduces surprises.

 - Weigh skill depth against cost and program duration.